c-blake/cligen/README.md

   import cligen; dispatch(foobar)
 ```

-Is the return value not an 8-bit integer or for some other reason it makes more
-sense to echo the result of the proc?
-Just pass ``echoResult=true``:
+If it makes more sense to echo the result of the proc than convert its result to
+an 8-bit exit code, just pass ``echoResult=true``:
 ```nim
 import cligen, strutils   # generate a CLI for Nim stdlib's editDistance dispatch(editDistance, echoResult=true)
 ```

-Want to expose two or more procs into a command with subcommands a la `git`
+If you want to expose two or more procs into a command with subcommands a la
-or `nimble`?
-Just use `dispatchMulti` in, say, a `cmd.nim` file:
+`git` or `nimble`, just use `dispatchMulti` in, say, a `cmd.nim` file.
+Each [] list in `dispatchMulti` is the argument list for each sub-`dispatch`.
+Tune command syntax and help strings in the same way as ``dispatch`` as in:
 ```nim
 proc foo(myMandatory: int, mynums: seq[int], foo=1, verb=false) =
   ##Some API call